 Trump's supporters were frustrated with rising health care costs.
 They blamed Obamacare.
 Many of them had lost their employer-based insurance.
 Then they found that individual policies on the health care exchanges were more expensive.

 Others thought it was unfair that they had to accept policies that covered maternity care as part of the 10 essential benefits.
 Policies were also more expensive because the ACA prohibited annual and lifetime limits.
 It mandated that insurers cover everyone, even those with pre-existing conditions.

-Then there were others who wanted to repeal the ACA taxes.
+Congress wanted to repeal the ACA taxes.
 In 2013, the ACA levied taxes on those earning $200,000 or more.
 In 2014, anyone who didn't obtain health insurance also paid a tax.

 Obama signed the Dodd-Frank Wall Street Reform Act in 2010.
 It regulated non-bank financial companies, like hedge funds, and complicated derivatives, like credit default swaps.
 It made another financial crisis less likely.
-Dodd-Frank also regulated credit, debit and prepaid cards.
+Dodd-Frank also regulated credit, debit, and prepaid cards.
 It ended payday loans with the Consumer Financial Protection Bureau.

 Deficit and Debt

 Both presidents ran up record-setting budget deficits.
 Obama's stimulus plan added $253 billion to President George W. Bush's last budget to create the largest deficit in U.S. history.
 The recession reduced revenue by almost $600 billion.
 As a result, the FY 2009 budget deficit was $1.4 trillion.